rebelsky/csc207c/_eboards/eboard09-2.md

 > I hope not.
 But part of the point is to get you used to working on a large collaborative repository.

+**How are we going to work with two repositories?**

+> The testing repository gets cloned into the middle of the main repository.
+  GitHub + VSCode are smart enough to deal with two overlapping repos.

+> You will only turn in the code for AssociativeArrays.

 Questions
 ---------